serkanbayraktaroglu/serkanbayraktaroglu.github.io/_pages/publications.md

   Narter Ç., Bayraktaroğlu S. (2012).
 Green Age Symposium II, 542–549.

 - **Engaging Strategic Design in Undergraduate Design Education: A Case Study in Şişhane, Istanbul**
   Bayraktaroğlu S., Özkaynak M. (2011).
-International Symposium on Sustainable Design III, 27–35.
+International Symposium on Sustainable Design III, 27–35. [pdf](/files/pdf/A1/A11a.3 ISSD0004.pdf)

  - **Overcoming barriers to adopt Product Service Systems PSS.**
    Bayraktaroğlu S., Bayazıt N. (2010).
 LeNS Conference: Sustainability in Design: Now!
-Challenges and Opportunities for Design Research, Education and Practice in the XXI Century., 2, 1234-1241.
+Challenges and Opportunities for Design Research, Education and Practice in the XXI Century., 2, 1234-1241. [pdf](/files/pdf/A1/A11a.5 Overcoming barriers PSS.pdf)